BillMcPhil/Discord-Bot/README.md

 A bot for storing D&D character info within the discord chat for quick and easy reference.
 The bot has the following commands:
 >!roll - Rolls the specified number of dice
 >
->!rand_char - Creates random set of 6 numbers for random character stats
+>!randchar - Creates random set of 6 numbers for random character stats
 >
 >!addchar - Adds a character
 >
 >!getchar - Retrieves a character's info
 >
->!addstats - Adds or modifies to a character's stats
+>!addstats - Adds or modifies to a character's base stats
 >
 >!getstats - Displays a character's stats
 >